 Not many of us can afford to buy a castle, but that doesn’t mean you can’t rent a small part of one and live like royalty for a night or two.

 Fairytale-like castles and manors from as far back as the 12th century are scattered all across Denmark.
 Funen, the small island between Jutland and Zealand, is home to a staggering 123 of them.
 And then you have the humongous royal castles and palaces in and around Copenhagen.

 Luckily for us, some of these impressive estates have over the years been turned into hotels, restaurants and event venues.
 And since I’m kind of obsessed with history and find castles particularly interesting, I wanted to share some of my favorites with you.

-Would you dare to stay the night in a haunted castle?
+Would you dare to stay the night in a haunted castle hotel?
 At Dragshom Slot, located on the northwestern coast of Zealand, you have the chance to do just that.
 While Dragsholm today can tempt visitors with luxury rooms, a Michelin star restaurant and a golf course, it is the paranormal activity that gets the most attention.

-According to legends, 100 ghosts haunt the rooms and corridors of this 800-year old baroque style castle.
-There are three spirits in particular that seem to be the most active.
-The Grey Lady, The White Lady and the Earl of Bothwell who died after years of imprisonment in the castle cellars.
+According to legends, 100 ghosts haunt the rooms and corridors of this 800-year old baroque-style castle.
+Three spirits, in particular, seem to be the most active; the Grey Lady, the White Lady, and the Earl of Bothwell who died after years of imprisonment in the castle cellars.
 You know, Mary Queen of Scots’ husband.
 Any Reign fans out there?